uesseu/chainiter/README.md

 # ChainIter
 ## What is this?

 It is iterator object package for me.
-There are some useful feachers for me.
+Multiprocessing can done easily.
 Ofcourse, you can use it.
 This script cannot be harmful, but may be anti-pattern.

 - Use map, filter, and reduce by mechod chain.
 - Fast for a python code.